meghamonga06/Defining-emotional-intelligence-integration-of-logic-emotion-and-long-term-consequence-awareness/README.md

 ## License
 GNU Affero General Public License v3.0 (AGPL‑3.0)
-A separate LICENSE file contains the CC BY‑NC‑ND 4.0 research license used for the Zenodo paper.
+A separate LICENSE file contains the Creative Commons Attribution 4.0 International (CC BY 4.0) research license used for the Zenodo paper.